EstateJS/exercise-tracker/README.md

 # EstateJS

 ## Introduction
 In a world where bespoke backend software is easily generated, Estate is here to let you write backends more efficiently, and faster than it may take you to prompt GPT to write it for you using traditional backend tooling.

 Estate is a fully open-source* TypeScript transactional key-value database and no-api virtual-actor AppServer that might be all you need to write powerful, data-driven, real-time SaaS backends and efficient Line-of-Business app backends for the enterprise.

-Estate is extremely simple to learn, yet lightning fast: most backend requests complete in under _200μs._
-(Not including network round-trip)
+Estate is extremely simple to learn, yet lightning fast: most backend requests complete in under _200μs._ (Not including network round-trip)

 Estate is fully open-source, self-hostable and provides a free-to-use cloud cluster.

-*The framework is MIT licensed and the platform is Apache-2 licensed.
+*The framework (Tools SDK, Client runtime) is MIT licensed and the platform (rusty/modern C++ cloud-native Kuberneters cluster) is Apache-2 licensed.

 ## Quick Walkthrough: Exercise Track Demo Application
 This demo is an example full-stack SaaS app that allows users to track the exercises they do in a shared real-time list.
 The backend runs in Google Cloud (us-central) and the front-end client (React+Vite) is running in this StackBlitz sandbox.

 The backend code for this demo is uncomplicated, yet staggeringly powerful.
 See for yourself: Check out `service\index.ts`.
 It's 115 lines of regular TS with zero annotations or unfamiliar keywords.

 ## Setup (2 minutes ⏱️)